China–North Korea relations: 1990s

-In 1992, DPRK-PRC relations worsened after China increased trade relations with North Korea's rival South Korea in the 1980s, culminating with the full normalization of diplomatic relations in 1992.
-China subsequently stopped selling goods to North Korea at discounted "friendship prices" and providing interest-free loans, leading to the decline of DPRK-PRC trade in the 1990s, although it began subsidizing trade to North Korea again in order to prevent a refugee crisis in Northeast China during the North Korean famine.
+After the fall of the Soviet bloc, China became North Korea's biggest trading partner, but the alliance faced fresh challenges.
+In 1992, relations worsened after China increased trade relations with North Korea's rival South Korea in the 1980s, culminating with the full normalization of diplomatic relations in 1992.
+The North Koreans perceived this as a betrayal of their 'One Korea' policy, as they were no longer recognised by China as the sole legitimate government on the Korean Peninsula.
+China subsequently stopped selling goods to North Korea at discounted "friendship prices" and providing interest-free loans, leading to the decline of trade in the 1990s.
+However, it began subsidizing trade to North Korea again in order to prevent a refugee crisis in Northeast China during the North Korean famine.
+From 1994 to 1995, North Korea received around 500,000 tons of grain, 1.3 tons of oil, and 23 million tons of coal from their northern neighbour.
+Almost half of this was free of charge and the rest was sold at friendship prices of less than 50% the market rate.
+During the period of severe food shortage between 1996 and 1998, Beijing provided unconditional food aid to North Korea.